-Long-term interest rates in Sweden used for the convergence examination are secondary yields on a single benchmark government bond with a maturity of around 10 years.
+Long-term interest rates in Sweden used for the convergence examination are secondary yields on a single benchmark government bond with a residual maturity of below but close to 10 years.

 Swedish long-term interest rates have been below the reference value since EU accession.
 In March 2010, the reference value given by the average of long-term interest rates in Portugal and Belgium plus 2 percentage points stood at 6.0%.
 The twelve-month moving average of the yield on a ten-year Swedish benchmark bond stood at 3.3%, i.e. 2.7 percentage points below the reference value.